JetBrains/Qodana/topics/clang.md

 ## Explore analysis results

-<p>Once %product% analyzed your project and uploaded the analysis results to Qodana Cloud, in
+<p>Once %product% analyzed your project and uploaded the analysis results to Qodana Cloud, you can navigate to your
-<a href="https://qodana.cloud">Qodana Cloud</a> navigate to your project and review the analysis results report.</p>
+project <a href="https://qodana.cloud">Qodana Cloud</a> and review the analysis results report.</p>
 <img src="qc-report-example-clang.png" alt="Analysis report example" width="720" border-effect="line"/>
 <p>To learn more about %instance% report UI, see the <a href="ui-overview.md"/> section.</p>